 How Do I Know if a Tree is Dying or Already Dead?

 You love that beautiful tree in your backyard.
 It’s provided years of shade cover, and it creates a lovely focal point.
 But in recent weeks, it doesn’t seem to have the same look and overall appearance as in years past.
 You may wonder if the tree is dead or in the process of dying.
-There is actually a difference, and in this article, we’ll tell you what to determine the state of your tree.
+There is actually a difference, and in this article, we’ll tell you how to determine the state of your tree.

 Signs of a Dying Tree